In 1845, Union College became the first liberal arts institution in the nation to offer a degree in engineering.

 Our programs emphasize close student-faculty interaction and hands-on undergraduate research with instrumentation of the kind typically reserved for graduate students.

 In addition, all Union students must complete an international experience – in the form of a term abroad, an exchange program, an international engineering project or a course sequence of foreign language or cultural diversity.
-The vast majority of engineering student study abroad in every corner of the world, with special engineering terms abroad offered in Belgium, Germany and Turkey and a mini-terms in New Zealand.
+The vast majority of engineering student study abroad in every corner of the world, with special engineering terms abroad offered in Belgium, Turkey and a mini-terms in New Zealand.

 We prepare our students for successful careers in business and in graduate school.
 Our students have access to all of the resources résumé production, mock interviews, career fairs, internships, alumni networking – of the Becker Career Center the moment they step on campus and every day as an alumnus.